 Unfortunately, an upgrade on one account doesn't apply to other accounts.
-The expanded storage limit of a business account will not apply to a personal account.
+The expanded storage limit of a Business account won't apply to a personal account.

 What happens if my personal account is over quota?